What Is Bruxism?

 There are quite a few environmental, lifestyle, and medical factors that can influence a person to develop the habit of clenching or grinding their teeth, but the root cause of the condition is still undetermined.
 Clenching and grinding of the teeth is a concern that can impact patients of all ages and occurs most frequently during sleep.
 Bruxism can lead to a range of oral and general health concerns, including TMJ disorders, broken or chipped teeth, damaged restorations, gum recession, increasingly uneven biting surfaces, jaw pain, neck and shoulder pain, and chronic headaches.
-To find out if this condition is having an impact on your overall health, Dr. Capps can perform a TMJ evaluation along with a bruxism assessment.
+To find out if this condition is having an impact on your overall health, our dentist can perform a TMJ evaluation along with a teeth grinding assessment.
 Our team can also provide support in identifying certain factors or conditions that could be contributing to this habitual behavior.

 A customized dental appliance designed to prevent teeth grinding or another bruxism treatment could benefit you if you are currently experiencing any of these symptoms: